IoES provides top-flight research, teaching and outreach to address issues related to climate change and other critical environmental issues.

 Students at White Mountain Research Center participate in a field class.

 Prof. Kevin Njabo and Dir.
 Tom Smith study climate change impacts in Central Africa.

 Postdoctoral researcher Garry Bucciarelli studies amphibian toxins in California streams.

 Professor Hilary Godwin speaks with a community elder in Cameroon.

-The Bird Genoscope Proj. uses genetic markers to map flyways of birds like the yellow warbler.
+The Bird Genoscope Project uses genetics to map flyways of birds like the yellow warbler.